geoscixyz/ess302website/index.rst

 Principles of geophysical survey design, data acquisition, processing and interpretation with emphasis on gravity, magnetic, electrical, electromagnetic, ground penetrating radar surveys and well logging.
+Taught as the second part (non-seismic) of **Applied Geophysics** at SUSTech.

 Course Times
 ------------